rrousselGit/riverpod/ROADMAP.md

 - How it works
 - The differences between hooks and not hooks
 - cookbooks:
-  - cancelling http requests when leaving the screen
+  - canceling http requests when leaving the screen
   - state hydration
   - configurations that change over time